Pepsi: Catching Its Breath Ahead Of Earnings

 Pepsi stock: catching its breath

-Back in June of this year, with shares at $116 trading an inch below 52-week highs, I questioned "how high was too high."
+Back in June of this year, with shares at $116 trading an inch below 52-week highs, I questioned:"how high was too high."
 The stock had appreciated more than twice as much as the broad market benchmark over the previous 10 years, lavishly rewarding long-term shareholders.
 PEP kept climbing to historical peaks, and the company's solid performance continued to justify the optimism.

 But the post 2Q17 earnings rally was the stock's last sprint before shares pulled back to close below $110 this Monday for the first time in over six months.
 Valuations have reset back to March 2017 levels on a forward earnings basis (see chart below).
 It looks like PEP is catching its breath ahead of 3Q17 earnings season.PEP PE Ratio (Forward) data by YCharts